 Overfunding is a feature that allows you to continue collecting pledges if you hit your funding target before your campaign period ends.
-Projects that overfund can continue fundraising for an extra month beyond their original campaign end date.
+Projects that overfund can continue fundraising up to the initial campaign end date that was chosen.

 There is no limit to how much extra money you can raise when you are overfunding – but you do have to explain how you will use it.
 You can stop overfunding and end your campaign whenever you want.